phetsims/sound-waves/doc/implementation-notes.md

 dampening.

 ## SoundScreenView
 This node extends the [ScreenView](https://github.com/phetsims/joist/blob/main/js/ScreenView.js) node.
-This screen is responsible for the creation many visual components: The LatticeCanvasNode, the reset button, the two most used control panels (sound and audio).
+This screen is responsible for the creation many visual components: The LatticeCanvasNode, the reset button, the two most used control panels (soundWaves and audio).
 It also generates the sinus tone when audio is enabled.

 ### LatticeCanvasNode